myaferguson/myaferguson/README.md

 ### Hi there 👋

+Hello!
+I'm Mya, a new software developer eager to collaborate on exciting projects.
+At the moment, I'm primarily focusing on enhancing my skills in JavaScript.
+However, I have some experience with Pyomo from a previous net-zero project.
+If you have any interesting ideas or opportunities, feel free to get in touch.
+Let's collaborate! 😊

 <!--
 **myaferguson/myaferguson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.